rocktronica/OneFileCMS/readme.markdown

 WYSWIWYG editors have been requested, but probably won't become standard, as they'd make it more than one file, sort of defeating the "OneFile" point.
 Plus, if you're working in PHP or non-HTML code, they can be more of a hindrance than an asset.

 However, just because I don't want to do it, doesn't mean it's impossible.
-Look for the Edit_Page_form() function.
+Look for the Edit\_Page\_form() function.
 Its textarea can be modified to work with whatever editor you like.

 ### I found something that could be better.
 Can I suggest it to you?

 Yes, of course!

 I may not have the time/bandwidth/inclination to implement every feature, but I 'll do what I can.
-If it's urgent, contact me.
+If you find a bug, please file a report on the issues page.

 ### This is basically just a file manager with a text editor- why is it being called a CMS?